Rich2/openstrat/README.md

 **The Code currently has 5 modules.** Each module can be built for Jvm and JavaFx and for the JavaScript platform and the Web.
 Modules can be built for Scala-Native, but code, notably hanging commas may break the Scala-Native build as ScalaNative is still on Scala 2.11:

-**1. UtilMacros** They are a separate unit of compilation for sbt /mill.
-3 simple macros, that print the source code location to help with debugging and development.

-**2. Util** Depends on UtilMacros.
+**1. Util** Depends on UtilMacros.
 Organised into the following folders and packages:
    - **ostrat** The root package.
 All other packages depend on this.
      * 32 bit Int based Colours.
      * A persistence framework.
 Succinct readable object notation.
 Save files at `~/AppData/Local/OpenStratData`.
      * A functional Either based Errors framework.
      * Array based compound value collections of same length elements.
+     * 3 simple macros, that print the source code location to help with debugging and development.
+They are a separate unit of compilation for sbt /mill, in the srcMacros folder.
      * Other general utilities.
    - **ostrat.parse**
      * The code for parsing RSON, Rich Succinct Object Notation.